Skip to main content

 Our client was paying 950 euros in rent for a 22 m² flat in the 11th arrondissement.
 With a net salary of 3,200 euros/month and three years of tenure in a permanent position, she had saved 18,000 euros, enough to cover notaire fees but not a traditional deposit.

-Her calculation was simple: a mortgage payment equivalent to her rent would allow her to purchase a studio between 200,000 and 240,000 euros.
-She instructed Home Select, agreeing to broaden her search to the 19th and 20th arrondissements, where prices remain accessible.
+Her calculation was simple: a mortgage payment in line with her rent would buy a studio of between 200,000 and 240,000 euros.
+She instructed Home Select and agreed to widen the search to the 19th and 20th, where prices remain within reach.

 The search strategy

-The small-budget studio market is the most competitive segment in Parisian property: properties sell within days, often with overbidding.
-Our property hunter set up hourly alerts on new listings in the 19th and 20th arrondissements, with the goal of visiting within 24 hours of publication.
+The small-budget studio market is the most competitive segment in Parisian property: flats sell within days, often above asking.
+Our property hunter set up hourly alerts on new listings in the 19th and 20th, aiming to view within 24 hours of publication.

-Over 4 weeks, 12 studios were identified, 8 visited, and 2 offers made.
-The first offer was rejected (overbid by another buyer).
-The second was accepted.
+Over 4 weeks, 12 studios were identified, 8 viewed and 2 offers made.
+The first was outbid by another buyer; the second was accepted.

 The property